sailfishos-patches/patchmanager/doc/wiki_archive/README.md

 This is an archive of the GitHub Wiki pages (https://github.com/sailfishos-patches/patchmanager/wiki) See https://github.com/sailfishos-patches/patchmanager/issues/100 for the discussion that lead to the creation of this archive.

-`wiki.bundle` is a git bundle which can be used to restore the wiki repository if necessary.
+`wiki.bundle` is a git bundle which can be used to restore the legacy wiki repository if necessary.
-To do that, follow the `git bundle` documentation, but basically:
+To do that, follow the `git bundle` documentation, i.e. basically:

     git init new-repo
     git verify /path/to/wiki.bundle